 When it comes to Daylight Saving Time (DST) in Montreal, in the spring, you move the clocks forward, while in the fall, you set them back.
-This time change happens twice a year in Montreal, as well as in most of the province of Quebec and in many parts of the world.
+This time change happens twice a year in Montreal, as well as in most of the province of Quebec, Toronto, and in many parts of the world.

 Note that the far east Quebec regions of Basse-Côte-Nord and Îles de la Madeleine do not shift to DST and remain in Atlantic Standard Time year round.
 Most of the province of Quebec is in the Eastern Standard Time zone and8 when in DST, in the Eastern Daylight Saving Time zone.
 For a detailed account of time zones in Quebec, consult the Legal Time Act.